logiclogue/jordanlord.co.uk/src/blog/6502-part-1-zx-spectrum-display.md

 ---
-title: 6502 Part 1 - ZX Spectrum Display
+title: 6502 vs ZX Spectrum - A Graphics Experiment You Didn’t Expect
-publishDate: 2024-08-10
+publishDate: 2024-02-03
-draft: true
 ---

 # Introduction

 Okay so this might seem like a bit of a strange article.
 But trust me.
-I've had this burning idea recently to combine retro computer components together to create something a bit different.
-In this case, it's an emulation of a ZX Spectrum graphics display with a 6502 processor.
-What makes this strange is that the ZX Spectrum used a Z80 processor, not a 6502.
-This will be part of a series of articles where I'll combine retro and modern technology together in weird and wonderful ways to run some experiments.
-There is a lot of support for the 6502 processor thanks to the popularity of systems worldwide like the Commodore 64 and the Nintendo Entertainment System.
+I've had this burning idea recently to combine retro computer components to create something a bit different.
+In this case, it's an emulation of a ZX Spectrum display wired up with a 6502 processor.
+What makes this strange is that the ZX Spectrum uses a Z80 processor, not a 6502.
+This will be part of a series of articles where I'll combine retro and modern technology together in weird and wonderful ways to create experiments.
+There is a lot of support for the 6502 processor thanks to the worldwide popularity of systems like the Commodore 64 and the Nintendo Entertainment System.

 There is something special about the ZX Spectrum.
 It was released in the UK in 1983 for £125, taking the domestic home computer market by storm.
-It almost instantly took off as a kind of game console of its day, birthing the likes Manic Miner, { TODO insert some game titles here }.
+It almost instantly took off as a kind of *game console of its day*, birthing the likes Manic Miner, Knight Lore and Atic Atac.
 Being an incredibly cheap machine of its day, a lot of corners were cut.
-One most notable was its graphics ability.
+One corner most notable was its graphics capability.

-The graphics of the ZX Spectrum consisted of a 256x192 bitmapped screen, with 8x8 pixel attribute blocks.
-Now, the most striking thing here is that each attribute block could only have two colours.
+The graphics of the ZX Spectrum consist of a 256x192 bitmapped screen, with 8x8 pixel attribute blocks.
+Now, the most striking thing here is that each attribute blocks could only have two colours.
 Those attribute blocks were fixed to a grid.
 This was unlike other machines at the time, which had support for more than two colours and even native sprites.
 In a way, it was like the ZX Spectrum was actually monochrome, with a sprinkle of colour added to its monochromatic display to give the illusion of colour.
-The result - a breadth of games that had an unusual, unpolished, but absolutely unique and undoubtubly ZX Spectrum look to it.
+The result - a breadth of games that had an unusual, unpolished, but undoubtedly unique ZX Spectrum look to it.

 # How does it work?

-The display itself was memory mapped into two main sections.
+The display itself is memory mapped into two main sections.
 The pixel data is written from addresses 0x4000 to 0x57FF.
 The attribute data written from 0x5800 to 0x5AFF.
 This meant that the pixel data has 6144 bytes, while each byte of the attribute corresponded to its respective 8x8 block.